emzap79/QRCs/README.md

 QRCs
 ====

-This is a collection of my quick reference cards on distinct programs.
-If copied, I provided a quick notice at the end of the file, where the file is originally taken from.
+This is a collection of my quick reference cards on diverse code and linux related terminal commands.
+If copied, I provided a quick notice at the end of the file, where it's originally taken from.

 Please feel free to contact or sending me pull-requests!